 Ragan earned a degree in Biblical and theological studies from Bethel University in 1991 and is certified with the National Strength and Conditioning Association, as well as the Collegiate Strength and Conditioning Coaches Association.

 Ragan and his wife, Jenny, live in Upland with their children, James, John, Sarah and Paul.
 James and John both currently compete on the TU football team.

-Cody Schwerin is in his first season on staff at Taylor, after completing a standout playing career with the Trojans in 2014.
+Cody Schwerin is in his second season on staff at Taylor, after completing a standout playing career with the Trojans in 2014.
 Schwerin works directly with the TU defensive line.